It could be that, at some point, Aaron Hernandez’s murder conviction could be removed from his record – or expunged, in legal terms.

 “The key here is when a defendant is no longer able to assist with his appeal, the law says the conviction should be vacated.
 In a sense, it goes back to the point where he was only charged.”

-The Massachusetts Court of Appeals would have heard Hernandez’s appeal in the Odin Lloyd murder case, and is the court that could vacate his conviction.
+The Massachusetts Court of Appeals would have heard Hernandez’s appeal in the Odin Lloyd murder case, and is the court that would vacate his conviction.

-Hernandez, 27, was found dead in his jail cell, and the Massachusetts Department of Corrections said he hanged himself.
+Hernandez, 27, was found dead in his jail cell earlier today, and the Massachusetts Department of Corrections said he hanged himself.